Wright State Raiders men's basketball: Tournament championships

-Wright State has four conference tournament championships, most recently in 2022 under coach Scott Nagy.
+Wright State has five conference tournament championships, most recently in 2026 under coach Clint Sargent.
 The first championship came in the 1992–93 season under Ralph Underhill.
-The Raiders have appeared in 8 Horizon League/Midwestern Collegiate championship games, most recently was in 2022.
+The Raiders have appeared in 9 Horizon League/Midwestern Collegiate championship games, most recently was in 2026.
 Wright State's first and only appearance in the Mid-Continent Conference championship game resulted in a 94–88 victory over UIC.